 The Capital Region Business Resiliency Initiative (BRI) aims to increase awareness and preparedness for business continuity risks faced by small and medium enterprises in the Capital Region.

 The Metro Chamber is now managing, in collaboration with Sacramento State and other partners, the Capital Region Small Business Development Center (SBDC).
 The goal is to provide small businesses with valuable and trusted advice along with access to the capital needed to create jobs and advance their own local economic development objective.

-See SBDC stats below
+See SBDC stats above

 Each year, the Metro Chamber partners with Sacramento State for the Sacramento Business Review.
 This event features the most comprehensive, precise, and intellectually sophisticated analysis of the regional economy.

 The Capital Region SBDC is an official partner in iHub, focused on empowering the region’s natural competitive advantages in agro-sciences, medical services, clean energy, and government technology to develop competitive growth clusters.

 The Metro Chamber is a primary partner in crafting Next Economy, the economic blueprint for the region focused on accelerating job creation and new investment in key business areas.